freva-org/metadata-crawler/docs/source/chapter1-usage/sec2-python.rst

 1. **Crawling**: collect metadata from one or more files or datasets into a temporary catalog (e.g. JSON lines or DuckDB).
-2. **Indexing**: read entries from the catalog and write them to the configured index backend (e.g. DuckDB or MongoDB).
+2. **Indexing**: read entries from the catalog and write them to the configured index backend (e.g. Apache Solr or MongoDB).
 3. **Deleting**: remove previously indexed entries matching a set of search facets (optional).

-Below is a minimal example that crawls data from a local directory, stores it in a JSON lines catalog, and indexes it into a DuckDB
+Below is a minimal example that crawls data from a local directory, stores it in a JSON lines catalog, and indexes it to Apache Solr:
-database:

 .. code-block:: python